D1masik43/Comp/README.md

 # Comp

 assembler for lpnu DeComp
 made using C# and win forms

-How to use:
+## How to use:
-dvar - decimal variable
+- dvar - decimal variable
-bvar - binary variable
+- bvar - binary variable
+- variables represent addresses to use
-instructions are from DeComp
+- instructions are from DeComp
-Lab - represents next after it instruction to jump
+- Lab - represents next after it instruction to jump

 to run as user : C:\Users\User_pc\DIY\C#\Comp\Comp\Comp\bin\Debug\Comp.exe